arth15/MyProject/notebook-log.md

 ### MUSCLE

-##### I copy and pasted the raw-sequences.txt file into my directory for MUSCLE and change to that directory.
+##### I copy and pasted the raw-sequences.txt file into a new directory for MUSCLE and changed to that directory.
 ```
+cd ../
+mkdir MUSCLE
+cd ../data
 cp raw-sequences.txt ../Software/MUSCLE
 cd ../MUSCLE
 ```

+##### I downloaded [MUSCLE](https://github.com/rcedgar/muscle/releases/tag/v5.1) as muscle5.1win64exe into the new MUSCLE directory

 ##### Run the following command to allign data
 ```